 Olivia described similar concerns for her family back home.

-My family in is other different case, they were and still are very scared because the health system has collapsed, and they are worried to get sick and not be able to get a bed in the hospital.
+My family in [home country] is other different case, they were and still are very scared because the health system has collapsed, and they are worried to get sick and not be able to get a bed in the hospital.
 This concern is also mine, this is one of the things that sometimes stresses me out and makes it difficult to be focused in my work or thesis.

 Patricia’s concern for family was exacerbated by the travel restrictions enacted.